What is The MIDAS?

 Academic Achievement: The MIDAS Profile provides valuable information to enhance the learning and academic accomplishment for students of all ages.
 Children who struggle in the typical classroom will benefit from learning MI-inspired study strategies that match with their intellectual preferences.
 Other children (and adults, too!) can improve their performance on standardized tests that are crucial to their educational progress.
 People who wish to develop their creative thinking skills will likewise find their MIDAS Profile to be a practical guide.
 The MIDAS™ interpretative materials provide clear and practical tips to help anyone become a lifelong learner.
-Read more High School Students Reading and Math Achievement Compared to MIDAS Profiles
+Read more about Academic Achievement and High School Students here: THS-ACHIEVE-Summary1.

 Career Planning: The MIDAS Profile provides a rich and descriptive source of information to enhance career planning so that a person’s intellectual strengths may be matched to the career path that will be enjoyable, rewarding and highly motivating.
 Teenagers, young adults and mid-career career and job changers will all benefit from having their MI Profile.